dotnet/designs/accepted/2020/platform-exclusion/platform-exclusion.md

 </ItemGroup>
 ```

-These items needs to be passed to invocation of CSC the analyzer configuration.
+These items needs to be passed to the invocation CSC as analyzer configuration.
-AFAIK they only supported properties today, but we can have a target that
+AFAIK the only supported properties today, but we can have a target that
 converts these items into a semicolon separated list of platforms.

 Using items instead of a property makes it easier for the developer to add or
 remove from the set:

-When building a class library that is also supposed to also work in Blazor
+When building a class library that is supposed to also work in the browser, a
-WebAssembly, a developer can add the following to their project file:
+developer can add the following to their project file:

 ```XML
 <ItemGroup>